Joanne Doyle: Early years

 After completing her studies, Doyle returned to Dublin with the goal of joining Riverdance for their first full-length show.
 Dancing alongside Breandán de Gallaí with their dance company Dualta, Doyle gained recognition from Riverdance lead Michael Flatley.
 She subsequently bypassed the rigorous auditions the other dancers were put through and joined the show's troupe for rehearsals just eight months after the Eurovision Song Contest interval act.
 She went on to dance in the show's opening night performance at the Point Theatre in Dublin on 9 February 1995.
-For Doyle, it was the start of a long and successful career with Riverdance as she quickly rose up the ranks.

 In November 1995, Doyle was named a principal understudy to lead female dancer Jean Butler.
 Learning the trade from Butler, Doyle went on to do her first show as the lead in London on 29 January 1996.
 However, she tore a cartilage in her knee on 10 February and subsequently missed out on performing in the show's first overseas tour in March 1996 at Radio City Music Hall in New York City.
 Later that year, Riverdance divided into two companies which later grew into three.
 Doyle and Breandán de Gallaí paired up as lead dancers of the Liffey company which toured Europe and Asia.